 Doubt lives in each of us.
 We are unsure about our futures, our relationships, our new tile in the bathroom, our car insurance, etc. Doubt is the cradle of conflict, both internal and external.
 In the heart of every character lives a dilemma.
 As you become curious about that dilemma, it will lead you to what is universal in your story.

 At any moment in your character’s journey, be curious about the opposite choice.
 Consider the choice the character finally DOESN’T take.
 This can make your work sharper, more specific.
 Doubt and uncertainty are hallmarks of human experience.
-I think of story as a way to track those key moments or choice points, where characters make significant choices that lead them to a fundamental shift in perception.
+Story is a way to track those key moments or choice points, where characters make significant choices that lead them to a fundamental shift in perception.

-For example, if I know my character is going to get the girl in the end, the beats in between are what makes my story compelling.
+For example, if I know my character is going to find love in the end, the beats in between are what makes my story compelling.
 Find the moments of doubt and uncertainty.
-Touch on the various and infinite number of ways that the boy might NOT or ought NOT to get the girl, and all of the steps that precede this reunion.
+Touch on the various and infinite number of ways that the boy might NOT or ought NOT to get the girl, or vice versa, and all of the steps that precede this reunion.
 Doubt exists in Romeo and Juliet as it explores the question of the possibility for a sustained love in the face of warring families.
 This doubt is universal.
 Is it possible to follow one’s heart in the face of societal pressures?
 Cyrano de Bergerac, on the other hand, explores doubt through internal pressure.
 Cyrano doubts whether he is loveable as he is.

 “Is it possible to maintain love?”